ASPS annual debate in Strasbourg

 Fuelled by simplistic lies, misrepresentation and rabble-rousing rhetoric based on the myth of giving power back to the people, populism is increasingly colouring public debate and threatening democracy in Europe and beyond.
 From Trump to Putin and from Brexit to Beppe Grillo, what exactly do we mean by “populism”?

-David Buchan (United Kingdom) – Former director of office at Financial Times in Paris and Brussels
+David BUCHAN (United Kingdom) – Former director of office at Financial Times in Paris and Brussels

-Andrzej Krajewski (Poland) – Journalist et broadcasting regulator (KRRiT)
+Andrzej KRAJEWSKI (Poland) – Journalist et broadcasting regulator (KRRiT)

-Alberto Toscano (Italy) – Journalist and academic
+Alberto TOSCANO (Italy) – Journalist and academic

-Catherine Lalumière (France) – President of the Association of Schools of Political Studies and former Secretary General of the Council of Europe
+Catherine LALUMIERE (France) – President of the Association of Schools of Political Studies and former Secretary General of the Council of Europe

 The debate was interpreted from and into English, French and Russian, allowing a lively exchange between speakers and participants.
 Discussions focused particularly on the following questions: Is populism an inevitable consequence of pluralism or just a temporary disease affecting democracy?
 What can be done to counter populist discourse and disinformation?
 How have the stigmatisation of refugees, negative stereotyping of migrants and trivialisation of racism and xenophobia contributed to populism?